codasite/bmb-rails/docs/bracket-board-filter-buttons.md

 - **Simple, focused implementation** - easier to understand and maintain
 - **Better performance** - optimized queries for public bracket needs
 - **Future flexibility** - can evolve independently of dashboard needs
+- **Eliminated duplication** - ~170 lines of code removed
+- **Service-based architecture** - clean separation of concerns

+## Implementation Summary

-The implementation will follow the same pattern as `TournamentsPage` but adapted for public brackets, ensuring consistency across the application while reusing the robust filtering infrastructure already in place.
+The implementation follows the same pattern as `TournamentsPage` but adapted for public brackets, ensuring consistency across the application while reusing the robust filtering infrastructure already in place.

+**Key Decision**: Chose the service-based approach (Option 2) over abstract base class or traits for maximum flexibility and clean separation of concerns.

+**Result**: Successfully eliminated ~170 lines of duplicated code while maintaining all functionality and improving maintainability through the `FilterPageService`.